LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/connecting-to-your-network/index.md

 administrator might provide you with settings that you can use to manually configure a static IP address.

-To manually configure an IP address:
+To manually configure a static IP address:

 1. Press the
    <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-windows" viewBox="0 0 16 16">